matrix-org/matrix-spec-proposals/proposals/3262-apake_authentication.md

 }
 ```

-The server then removes the old password (or old verifier, group, and salt) and stores the new values.
+The server then removes the old password (or old verifier, hash function, hash iterations, group, and salt) and stores the new values.

 ### Login flow